leandrosardi/blackops/README.md

 ## 11. Deploying

-The `deploy.rb` is for updating source code, installing or updating libraries, and setup configuration files.
+The `saas deploy` is for updating source code, installing or updating libraries, and setup configuration files.

-The `deploy.rb` script processes one or more `.op` scripts (like the `ops source` does).
+The `saas deploy` command processes one or more `.op` scripts (like the `saas source` does).

 E.g.:

 ```
-ruby deploy.rb --node=worker*
+saas deploy --node=worker*
 ```

 **Notes:**